JosephShrimpton/Raspberry-Pi-Pico-2-Sim-Racing-Button-Box/README.md

 > **Why "Changes Only" is mandatory:** The Arduino firmware handles LED flashing and fading internally.
 If SimHub sends the same `_FLASH_` command at 60Hz, the Arduino resets its animation timer every frame and the LED appears frozen or stuttering.
 "Changes Only" ensures the command is sent once when the state changes, then the Pico runs the animation smoothly by itself.

 Each LED is controlled by **exactly one formula row**.
 There are no overlapping conditions per LED, which prevents one trigger from "knocking out" another.

+> **Note:** These LED colour/flash formulas are entirely separate from the button-press screen switching covered in 7.3.
+The physical LED colour reacts to live telemetry (fuel level, tyre wear, flags) regardless of which OLED screen is currently displayed.
+Pressing the LED1–LED4 buttons only changes what the OLED shows — it does not affect the LED's own illumination logic below.

 #### LED1 — Red: Low Fuel Warning